Preparing for 2026: How New AI Disclosure Laws Will Reshape IT Compliance Roles

 Contact us today to strengthen your workforce and stay ahead of evolving AI regulations.

-Your IT Staffing Solutions Answered
+Your IT Staffing Questions Answered

 It’s a new regulation effective January 1, 2026, requiring AI systems to identify themselves and provide safety documentation for high-risk operations.